 The Immeasurable Power Of The Humble Cuppa In Business Relationships.

-The key to success in business is effective communication and good communication starts by being social.
-HR managers know this yet sometimes we seem to overlook potentially destructive issues brewing in our culture.
+The key to success in business is effective communication, and excellent communication starts by being social.
+HR managers know this, yet sometimes we seem to overlook potentially destructive issues brewing in our culture.

 Thus a recent charity campaign, which highlighted the value of sharing tea breaks with your colleagues at work, has more significance to the success of your business than you might realise.